Research Interests: International Trade, Industrial Organization, and Development Economics.

-Rahul Singh is an applied micro-economist and his research interests lie in International Trade, Industrial Organisation and Development Economics.
-His dissertation examines the firm level adjustments to Non-Tariff Measures and Chinese import competition in the post liberalisation period in India, with a focus on disentangling efficiency effects from markup.
-His current projects attempts to understand how rural road connectivity affects aggregate productivity by reducing misallocation of resources.
-He is also working on examining incumbent firm behaviour in response to the threat of entry.
-He holds a PhD in Economics from IIM Bangalore and BTech in Mining Engineering from IIT-BHU.
+Rahul is an applied micro-economist and his research interests lie in International Trade, Industrial Organization and Development Economics.
+His research examines the firm level adjustments to Non-Tariff Measures and Chinese import competition in the post-liberalisation period in India.
+His current project attempts to understand how rural road connectivity affects aggregate productivity.
+He holds a PhD in Economics from IIM Bangalore and B-Tech in Mining Engineering from IIT-BHU.

 "Technical Regulations, Intermediate Inputs, and Performance of Firms: Evidence from India", (joint with Rupa Chanda), Journal of International Economics: Volume 128 (January 2021) [Published Version]

 EPP500: Microeconomics (MBA)